 - 8.1.
 All performers must arrive and register at the time designated by the Organiser unless written permission is received. - 8.2.
 All performers, including doubles, must provide proof of citizenship or residency if requested by the organiser. - 8.3.
 All performers must sign a confirmation of the following at the time of registration: - Rules and Regulations were read and accepted. - The IPSF Code of Ethics was read, accepted and the performer agrees to behave in a manner befitting a professional sports person. - All expenses incurred by the performer are the responsibility of the performer and not the Organiser. - Waive all image rights and agreement that the images can be used for promotion of aerial sports around the world by the IPSF and/or National Federations belonging to the IPSF.
-Performers will not receive any compensation for photos and videos taken during the event. - To be interviewed, filmed and or photographed by the media approved by the Organiser. - To enter the National or Open Championships at their own risk.
-Any injuries or accidents that may occur are the responsibility of the performer and not the Organiser or the IPSF. - To respect and follow rehearsal and performance times. - To be present at the medal ceremony unless a medical emergency has occurred. - 8.4.
+Performers will not receive any compensation for photos and videos taken during the event.

+- To be interviewed, filmed and or photographed by the media approved by the Organiser. - To enter the National or Open Championships at their own risk.
+Any injuries or accidents that may occur are the responsibility of the performer and not the Organiser or the IPSF. - To respect and follow rehearsal and performance times. - To be present at the medal ceremony unless a medical emergency has occurred. - If a participant does not attend the medal ceremony without a legitimate excuse (anti-doping testing, medical emergency or death of a direct family member) and has placed in the top 3, they will be disqualified, and their medal will be awarded to the next athlete. - If a participant has a legitimate excuse for missing the medal ceremony (anti-doping testing, medical emergency or death of a direct family member), a teammate or IPSF-recognised coach may step in for them in the ceremony, and will be expected to adhere to the tracksuit rules and regulations. - 8.4.
 In the case of causing disruptions to the competition, performers will be disqualified.